sighupio/fury-kubernetes-monitoring/examples/serviceMonitor/README.md

 6. Run `make deploy` to deploy app and it service monitor on your cluster.

-7. When app's pod status become Ready, make some HTTP GET requests to generate metrics.
+7. When app becomes ready, make some HTTP GET requests to generate metrics.
 For this purpose first port-forward your app to access it from localhost:

 `$ kubectl port-forward svc/example-app 8080`